Remastering

 I’m rewriting my 3 shipped games.
-I call it “remastering”.
-It’s a big technical refresh without any major changes in gameplay or visuals.
+It’s a big technical overhaul and I’m also updating some gameplay elements.

-Type Raiders was my second game and it was originally written in Java.
+Type Raiders was my second game, also originally written in Java.
 The C++ rewrite is almost complete.
-The game mechanics are pretty simple, so I can focus on getting the graphics right.
+Gameplay mechanics are pretty simple, so I can focus on getting the graphics right.
 I dropped the built-in level editor, since I’m not planning on making new ones.

 Tiny Player version 2.1.0 is out now on iOS.
 What’s new?